-When deciding on a colour, whether it’s the branding for a new business or designing a landing page, it is super helpful to understand the underlying emotional and psychologic meanings which connect to these colours.
+When deciding on a colour, whether it’s the branding for a new business or designing a landing page, it’s helpful to understand the underlying emotional and psychologic meanings which connect to these colours.

 The consideration of the contrasting effect of colour is down to the use of white space and the contrasting colour.
 Many people who aren’t familiar to colour and contrast may suggest that colours aren’t important, but if a page is dominantly yellow, then a purple button will attract more attention than a yellow one.

-From our example, you can see that the CTA is the contrasting colour to let visitors know that the CTA button is the primary focus.
+From our example, you can see that the CTA is the contrasting colour to let visitors know that the CTA button is the action they need to take.

 Logic & Emotion